Kylie Jenner 'splits from Travis Scott' ｜ BANG Showbiz English

-The insider added: "This has happened so many times before, they’re known to be on again off again, but always remain friends and great co-parents."

-Kylie has Stormi, four, and an 11-month-old baby boy with the rap star.
-The couple previously split in 2019, but they rekindled their romance amid the COVID-19 pandemic.
+Kylie and Travis previously split in 2019, but they rekindled their romance amid the COVID-19 pandemic.

 The high-profile pair welcomed their second child together in 2022, and a source previously claimed that they had "mastered being together".

-Kylie and Travis were "successfully co-parenting" last year, according to the insider, who also claimed that they were very happy in their relationship.
+Kylie and Travis were "successfully co-parenting" last year, according to the insider, who also revealed that they were very happy in their relationship.

 The source explained at the time: "Things between Kylie and Travis are going super well.